buildwithnexus Security

 If You Lose Your Master Secret

-Unfortunately, encrypted databases cannot be recovered without the master secret.
+Encrypted databases cannot be recovered without the master secret.
 We recommend:

 - Back up